PanCakeConnaisseur/user_backend_sql_raw/README.md

 	 this app
 		- specify the `LIKE` without `%`, they will be added by the app.
 This is (unfortunately) necessary because of how prepared statements work.
 Again, see the example.
+- Queries are passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.

 ## Security
 - Password length is limited to 100 characters to prevent denial of service attacks against the